 - The grant was paid to the recipient in error, in excess or obviously without cause.

 Information concerning awarded grants is public.
 Frame publishes its decision on its website.
 We may also share grant decisions in the media and publish the information in the foundation’s annual report.

 Every January we inform the Finnish Tax Administration of all grants of €1,000 or more that we awarded to natural persons in the previous year.

 The following information is valid for grantees liable to taxation in Finland:

 Frame awards grants as a private foundation even though we are subsidised to award grants by the Finnish government.
-Grants awarded by private parties are tax-exempt if their total sum after deducting expenses does not exceed the annual state grant for artists (20 309,40 euros in 2017).
+Grants paid by private parties are exempt from tax if the total amount of grant income you receive for the year does not exceed the amount of the State’s artist grant (23 668,35 euros in 2021).